*Home > Questions & Answers

 differ from the one we have tested.
 In Europe for

-example, the Euro symbol € could be used.
-Q9 - Who wants to be a 'number 2'?
+replaced by MUX, a standard abbreviation for multiplexing Q9 - Who wants to be a 'number 2'?
 A9

 - To start with, the second iteration of a name would be

-name*1.tld (because the original registration remains
+name*1.tld because the original registration remains

-unchanged).
-That means we could hypothetically add over
+unchanged.
+That means we could hypothetically add

-150 million .com domain names, or double the number of names
+160 million .com domain names, or double the number of names

 under a country code TLD, without making anyone a 'number 2'.
 Q10 - Isn't there a 'chicken and egg' problem here?
 Without a lot of names registered in a standardized format there's no reason to update a browser to translate them, and without general browser implementation there's no advantage in registering a name.
 A10